Marketing Basics to Set Up When Starting a Business

 Yelp

-Unlike with Google Reviews, you can’t directly ask for Yelp reviews, but you can inform customers that you are on Yelp.
-Also unlike Google Reviews, you can actually use your Yelp reviews for other purposes as long as you credit it appropriately.
+You can’t directly ask for Yelp reviews, but you can let patients know you're listed there.
+If you do get reviews, you can use them elsewhere as long as you credit Yelp appropriately.

 Social Media